NeueDarshan/simple_ConTeXt/README.md

 There is an auto-build functionality: I'm not sure how useful it is, you can try it out if you like.
 You can turn it on by setting `current.builder/auto/on` to `true`.
-Then, whenever you save a ConTeXt file (i.e. a view in ST that has the 'ConTeXt' syntax) we run the ConTeXt builder.
+Then, any time you save a ConTeXt file (i.e. a view in ST that has the 'ConTeXt' syntax) we run the ConTeXt builder.

 There a couple of options related to this, all starting with the string